My venue requires a 'day of' coordinator; what is that?

 What services do you offer?

-Wedding management (which is our take on day of/month of coordination), partial and full service planning and design, intimate weddings and elopements, event planning and design, baking, bartending, small scale baking and catering, calligraphy services, and decor rentals.
+Wedding management, partial and full service planning and design, intimate weddings and elopements, event planning and design.
 Additionally we have event assistants on staff to assist with decorating, catering, and event management.

-We have 7 planners on the team, so we are able to accommodate multiple events in any given weekend.
+We have multiple coordinators on the team, so we are able to accommodate multiple events in any given weekend.
 We do, however, ensure that we are never booked at absolute capacity, so that we have the opportunity to pull from an emergency supply of team members if needed.

 What do you charge for consultations?

-Although we maintain a full schedule, we feel it’s important to maintain that our initial consultations be free, whether in person, via Zoom, or on the phone.
+Although we maintain a full schedule, we feel it’s important to maintain initial consultations for free, whether in person, via Zoom, or on the phone.
 We want to ensure that you are satisfied with what we have to offer before signing on the dotted line.